sourcecrypto/sourcecrypto.github.io/README.md

 ### Introduction

 There are currently **125 different channels**, with thousands of resources, each devoted to a particular aspect of crypto.
-Obviously knowledge can't be so easily compartmentalized, but we do our best we can.
+Obviously knowledge can't be so easily compartmentalized, but we do our best.

 The big plan is to put all of these resources into an easily navigable web-application, so that individual resources can have multiple tags; each tag can act as it's own individual directory, and multiple groupings of tags can act as their own directory.
-Generally the idea is to streamline the process and make it more accessable.
+Generally the idea is to streamline the process and make it more accessable with search functionality, tagging, and comments.

 A dynamic directory of crypto knowledge, and a discord bot so that you can query the library without having to scroll through channels or visit the web-site :)